isomerpages/moe-sshideasfestival/_events/Week 4 (8 – 14 April)/Whole–of–society Approach to Well–Being.md

 </tr>
 </tbody>
 </table>
-<p>For most, general wellbeing has declined during the pandemic years, but
+<p>For most, general well-being has declined during the pandemic years, but
-there are also reported improvement in general wellbeing for some.
-This round-table brings together researchers from different disciplines to share highlights of their findings through different perspectives on wellbeing, approaches and challenges of research conducted on this topic in recent 3 years.
+there are also reported improvement in general well-being for some.
+This roundtable brings together researchers from different disciplines to share highlights of their findings through different perspectives on well-being, approaches and challenges of research conducted on this topic in recent 3 years.
 Through each of their research project, researchers will share how their academic research translates into meaningful involvement with